 Sometime around 1786 a school was built in the village.
 It was used until about 1810, when the villagers decided to build a new brick schoolhouse.
-In 1838 the village decided to divide the younger students from the older, which eventually led to the high school being established in 1845.
+In 1838 the village decided to divide the younger students from the older, which eventually led to the establishment of the high school in 1845.

-The village decided to construct a 'more pretentious school building,' one that would be an ornament and an honor to the place.'
-The subject was much discussed, and finally the high school was built in 1886.
-Windsor boasted it had a high school 'which is not inferior to any in the State,'
+The village decided to construct a 'more pretentious school building,' one that would be an 'ornament and an honor to the place.'
+After much discussion, the town build the high school in 1886.
+Windsor boasted it had a high school 'not inferior' to any public high schools in the state.

 Today it is a junior and senior high school with 300 students in grades 7-12.

-Windsor draws schools from the Vermont towns of Windsor, West Windsor, Weathersfield and Hartland as well as Cornish, N.H.
+Windsor draws students from the Vermont towns of Windsor, West Windsor, Weathersfield and Hartland as well as Cornish, N.H.